Teaching Finances to Your Future College Student

 By Joe Messinger, CFP®

 Did you have an allowance when you were a kid?
 Maybe some change or a few dollars if you did your chores?
-Were you the kid who spent your allowance right away or did you save all your pennies toward some big goal?
+Were you the kid who immediately spent your allowance, or did you save all your pennies toward some big goal?
 Some of those habits may have followed you to your adulthood.
-But now as the parent of a college-bound teenager, you and your teen are making plans and starting to think about the life beyond college.
+But now, as the parent of a college-bound teenager, you and your teen are making plans and starting to think about life beyond college.

-They have never paid taxes, insurance, or had to repay a loan.
+Teens have never paid taxes, insurance or had to repay a loan.
 The school of hard knocks is not how you want your child to learn personal finance.
 Teens need to understand budgeting and how the decisions they make now could have a huge impact on their future quality of life.
 We have some tools and ideas that can help.

-Thinking about what your student’s post-graduation financial picture will look like is also an extremely important part of choosing a college.
-By looking at the post-graduation picture, you can back into how much college you can afford.
+Thinking about your student’s post-graduation financial picture is also an extremely important part of choosing a college.
+Looking at the post-graduation picture, you can back into how much college you can afford.
 Your student will not really have an accurate conception of postgraduate finances without an exercise like this, and we have a simple worksheet you can use.

 Before you get started, be aware of these key components for the discussion:

-2) With that target career in mind, what is the average starting annual salary?
-(You can find that information at Salary.com.)
+- With that target career in mind, what is the average starting annual salary?
+(You can find that information at Salary.com or Glassdoor.com.)

 Please note our example today is intentionally basic.
-We always tell families to never rule a school out based on sticker price.
-It is all about your “NET COST” to attend the college.
-The out of pocket amount of money families will be expected to pay even at the same college will vary greatly based on their eligibility for both need based and merit based financial aid.
-That topic is covered in other posts.
+We tell families to never rule a school out based on sticker price.
+It is all about your “NET COST” to attend college.
+The out-of-pocket amount families will be expected to pay, even at the same college, will vary greatly based on their eligibility for both need-based and merit-based financial aid.

 Taking all this information, you can begin with our budget worksheet.